stefanm361/auto-subtitle/README.md

 # Automatic subtitles in your videos

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.
-Also uses m1guelpf's auto-subtitle repository (https://github.com/m1guelpf/auto-subtitle) with minor changes to subtitle style.

 ## Installation

 To get started, you'll need Python 3.7 or newer.
 Install the binary by running the following command: